dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/release-notes/70-Apr-2024/mar-sl-updates.md

 **Bug fixes**

-- `dbt parse` no longer shows an error when you use a list of filters (instead of just a string filter) on a metric,
+- `dbt parse` no longer shows an error when you use a list of filters (instead of just a string filter) on a metric.
 - `join_to_timespine` now properly gets applied to conversion metric input measures.
 - Fixed an issue where exports in Redshift were not always committing to the DWH, which also had the side-effect of leaving table locks open.